gofynd/fdk-client-javascript/documentation/PLATFORM.md

-List of custom search keywords.
+List of product templates.
 See example below or refer `TemplatesResponse` for details

 Schema: `TemplatesResponse`